shantanusaxena135/SoFiAPITestingAssessment/README.md

 npm install
 ```

-* Fill in the appropriate API key in the config file in a string format(use quotes).
+* Fill in the appropriate API key in the config.js file(in the project root directory) in a string format(use quotes).

 Thats it!!
 Easy huh?